9 Quick SEO Tips and Tricks For Blogs (Updated for 2018)

 Bear in mind that changing your permalink will break existing links.

-This happens to me when I switched Sabahan.com permalink from Day and name version to the Post name version.
+This happened to me when I switched Sabahan.com permalink from Day and name version to the Post name version.

 To fix this issue, you’ll need to create redirects to instruct WordPress to automatically redirects the visitors coming from your old URL to the new URL.